ahhurlbert/species-energy-simulation/README.md

 Code for conducting eco-evolutionary simulations of diversification and dispersal of species with and without energetic constraints as described in Hurlbert & Stegen, *Ecology Letters*.
+DOI: 10.1111/ele.12240

 ##Setup
 Requirements: R 3.0 or greater with the following packages installed and the following scripts sourced: